 Nice to meet you, I'm Ana!

-I am a proud mother of three young children, a children's book author, public speaker, consultant and the Founder of Early Years Thriving.
+I am a proud mother of three young children, a children's book author, a TEDx speaker, keynote speaker, consultant and the Founder of Early Years Thriving.

 Below you can read more about me, my journey in education and what I am currently up to.